Internal medicine

 G4 15-29 Severe decrease

-G5 <15 End-stage renal failure (dialysis consideration)
+G5 <15 End-stage renal failure (consider dialysis)

 • Blood pressure management (<130/80)